MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/geographical-location-codes.md

 ### <a name="version2"></a>File Format Version 2.0
 If you specified *Version* as 2.0 when calling the [GetGeoLocationsFileUrl](../campaign-management-service/getgeolocationsfileurl.md) operation, the following data is available in the downloaded file.
-Bing Ads API Version 11 only supports file format version 2.0.
+Bing Ads API currently only supports file format version 2.0.

 |Column Name|Description|
 |---------------|---------------|